List of The Simpsons guest stars (seasons 21–present): Upcoming scheduled guest stars

 Additionally, executive producer Matt Selman stated that he has a part in mind for Larry David for an upcoming episode but has doubts whether he'll accept the offer.
+Martin Scorsese has also been asked to guest star according to the panel at San Diego Comic Con 2026, but had yet to respond at the time.
+At the same panel it was commented that Herbert Powell would be returning, but it had not been specified as to whether Danny DeVito was reprising the role.

 Guest stars with multiple appearances

 The following people have guest starred on the show twice or more.